The ultimate home siding guide setting out 17 types of home siding with photo examples, pros, cons, costs and more.

-It’s important to consider the different
+It’s important to consider the different types of house siding

 Select the option that looks best on your home and otherwise benefits you most.
 We discuss the pros and cons of each type in more detail below.

 The type you choose also dictates the additional design options that are available.